davemccallme/github-slideshow/_posts/0000-01-02-davemccallme.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-The meaning of life is not found but created
+The meaning of life is not found but created.
 Use the left arrow to go back!